QifanJiang/Lionet/README.md

 ```bash
 npm run local
 ```
-Open http://localhost.3000 with your browser and have fun!
+Lastly, open http://localhost.3000 with your browser and have fun!